abdullahmusawar98-design/EMAIL-CLASSIFIER/README.md

 This project focuses on classifying emails as Spam or Ham (Not Spam) using both traditional machine learning models and deep learning techniques.

-2. Problem Statement
+## 2. Problem Statement

-Explain what exact problem you are solving and why it matters.

-Example:
-Spam emails waste time, pose security risks, and reduce productivity.
-Manual filtering is inefficient, motivating the need for automated classification systems.
+Email spam has become a major challenge in digital communication systems.
+Spam emails not only waste users’ time but also pose serious security threats such as phishing and malware attacks.
+Manual filtering techniques are inefficient and unreliable.
+Therefore, there is a strong need for an automated email classification system that can accurately distinguish between spam and legitimate emails using machine learning and deep learning techniques.

 ## 3. Objectives